Engage, Connect2 merge to create Witz Communications

 NEW YORK: Engage PR and Connect2 Communications are merging to create a b-to-b tech agency known as Witz Communications.

 The two firms have been in talks since March.
 Connect2 CEO Richard Williams and Engage chief executive Jeannette Bitz have known each other since 2001 when Williams, working in-house for Hatteras Networks, hired Engage PR.
+Financial terms of the deal were not disclosed.

 Williams and Bitz both own 50% of the new agency, and the rebranded name, Witz Communications, is a reflection of that.
 The branding is a combination of Williams’ and Bitz’s names, with a play on words.